mesmith454/mesmith454/README.md

 ### Hey There! 👋

+My name is Megan Smith and I am a junior software developer!
+After five years working in the optical industry, I took the opportunity during quarantine to pursue a shift to my dream career.
+My philosophy is that good energy brings good things and every good thing is worth busting toucas for.

 - 🔭 I’m currently working on ...
     > My capstone project for Flat Iron!
 A small resource app for D&D Dungeon Masters.
 - 🌱 I’m currently learning ...